andela-bmustapha/Andeckle/README.md

-# Andeckle
+# Andeckle Online Time Tracker
-Online time tracker in AngularJS

 Andeckle Time Tracker is an Andela App created in AngularJS to help in keeping check on time spent on projects or other similar time based activities.